Dieg0Code/syndicate-go/README.md

 	agentTwo, err := gokamy.NewAgentBuilder().
 		SetClient(client).
 		SetName("FinalAgent").
-		SetSystemPrompt("You are an agent that provides a final summary based on the conversation.").
+		SetConfigPrompt("You are an agent that provides a final summary based on the conversation.").
 		SetMemory(memoryAgentTwo).
 		SetModel(openai.GPT4).
 		SetMaxRecursion(2).